 What safety measures are taken for food served at WQA convention events?

 Individually plated food will be provided at a limited number of convention events.
-Attendees may remove their masks momentarily while actively eating and drinking, with appropriate social distancing in effect.
+Attendees required to wear masks may remove them momentarily while actively eating and drinking, with appropriate social distancing in effect.

 How do I know the Las Vegas Convention Center is taking adequate safety measures?